dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-python.md

 To make it synchronous, call the workflow function directly instead of using `start_workflow`.
 :::

-The code for this guide is available on GitHub.
+The code for this guide is available [on GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/python/greeting-guestbook).

-Next, to learn how to build more complex applications, check out our Python tutorials and demo apps.
+Next, to learn how to build more complex applications, check out our Python tutorials and example apps.